 #4 Go to events

 Singapore has so many!
-The easy way to get involved in these is Facebook (check for events nearby), look at our calendar for events or check SISTIC.
+The easy way to get involved in these is via Facebook (check for events nearby) or to look at our calendar for events.
+You can also check SISTIC.

 A few places to go for networking